annlyuan/AI-Agent/README.md

 A representative example is an agentic intake-and-service-workflow assistant I built with Dify for bioinformatics consulting operations.
 This system was designed to handle early-stage customer intake in a semi-automated way.
 When a new client inquiry arrived, the agent collected initial information, generated a preliminary solution outline, produced a workflow-style process diagram, packaged structured information into JSON, transmitted it to the backend, and created a case record for storage and later follow-up.
 This project was not just a “customer service bot”; it functioned as an intake orchestration agent that combined requirement capture, structured output generation, backend integration, and persistent case management.

+This was not just an intake bot.
+It was a locally deployed, workflow-governed support agent designed for sensitive biomedical use cases.
+It classified requests, identified missing inputs, asked follow-up questions autonomously, triggered RAG only after requirements were complete, generated literature-grounded plans and workflow diagrams, and archived confirmed outputs into structured JSON for backend use.
+So the core value was secure deployment, controlled execution, traceability, and semi-autonomous decision support.

 This experience is especially relevant to agentic AI platform work because it involved several core agent-system elements:

 ### 1. semi-autonomous workflow execution